autowarefoundation/autoware-documentation/docs/support/troubleshooting.md

 !!! warning

-    Note that some components in Autoware Universe require CUDA.
+    Note that some components in Autoware Universe require CUDA, and only CUDA 11.4 is supported at this time.

-    Also, although Autoware could work with different versions of CUDA libraries as well, remember it is not officially supported and may sometimes be broken.
+    Autoware may work with other CUDA versions, but those versions are not supported and functionality is not guaranteed.

 ## Build errors